sidseth/tez/tez-daemon/README.md

       - TEZ_DAEMON_USER_CLASSPATH - additional classpath to include while starting the daemon

+   - Changes to tez-site.xml

+      All configuration parameters set in tez-daemon-site.xml which contain ".am." in their name should also be placed in tez-site.xml (temporary - while this is resolved)

 ###  Setup the following in the environment before start the TezDaemon process